lumen-org/modelbase/README.md

 `modelbase` is part of a larger project, namely [Lumen](https://github.com/lumen-org).
 Within `Lumen` there exist two main projects: the back-end [modelbase](https://github.com/lumen-org/modelbase) and the front-end [lumen](https://github.com/lumen-org/lumen) (yeah, there is some name clash... :-p).

-The `modelbase` package is the kernel of Lumen.
-It provides a generic modelling and querying backend, similar to what data base management systems are for tabular data alone.
+The `modelspace` namespace represents the backend part of lumen.
+It is the kernel that provides a generic modelling and querying backend, similar to what data base management systems are for tabular data alone.

 ### Setup modelbase ###